Takakiriy/typrm/README.md

 the variable specified in `#copy-template:` tag or `#copy:` tag by replace command.

+Even if there are differences in the presence or absence of　`#keyword:` tag (including parameters) and differences in the content, typrm judged that the sentence is the same because typrm avoids to show the same content in the search result.

 ## #if tag: set conditions

 When there is a relationship between one setting and another,